APogue/APogue.github.io/_protocols/codebook_w_coding_proto_v2.md

 - Does evidence show org supported general event but not THE SPECIFIC INCIDENT?
 YES/NO

 #### STEP 4: TRUE Condition Check
-For each piece of evidence, check against TRUE conditions:
+For each piece of evidence, check against TRUE conditions and PRINT your answers to the chat window:
 - **Condition A:** "Org member quoted/claimed responsibility/hosted/sponsored THE SPECIFIC INCIDENT" - YES/NO
 - **Condition B:** "Org publicly endorsed/amplified THE SPECIFIC INCIDENT" - YES/NO
 - **Condition C:** "Org social media post depicts/shows/references THE SPECIFIC INCIDENT" - YES/NO